Techtonica/curriculum/databases/relational-databases.md

 - What do you mean by Relational database?
 - What is CRUD in SQL?
-- What is DDL?
 - How does SELECT command work?
-- How does JOIN work?
-- What are the advantages of a Relational database?
-- What is an ORM?
 - How is PostgreSQL different from MySQL?
 - How do you model data for relational databases?